 In this paper, we address the complementary task of \emph{(credal) uncertainty quantification}: given a prediction in the form of a credal set, we seek summaries (\emph{viz.} uncertainty measures) that capture the extent of predictive uncertainty.
 A central and nontrivial challenge is \emph{disaggregation}, i.e., how to decompose (total) uncertainty into its aleatoric and epistemic components.
-While the literature offers numerous measures of total, aleatoric, and epistemic uncertainty for credal sets \citep[e.g.][]{abellan2000non,abellan2005difference,abellan2006disaggregated,chau2025integral}, comparatively little work addresses the requirements of modern machine learning.
-In particular, many existing proposals either lack a clear semantic interpretation of the decomposed components, often relying on an assumed additive decomposition, or they are computationally too costly for use in (large-scale) machine learning pipelines.
+The literature offers numerous measures of total, aleatoric, and epistemic uncertainty for credal sets \citep[e.g.][]{abellan2000non,abellan2005difference,abellan2006disaggregated}, but most proposals either lack a clear semantic interpretation of the decomposed components — often relying on an assumed additive decomposition — or are computationally too costly for use in large-scale machine learning pipelines.
 In this spirit, \cite{hullermeier2022quantification} provide a critical discussion of uncertainty measures and highlight several pitfalls that arise when such notions are used for credal uncertainty quantification, especially in machine learning settings.
 Moreover, they propose measures that satisfy natural axiomatic desiderata and whose theoretical expectations align well with empirical behavior, for instance in selective prediction experiments.
 A key limitation, however, is that their treatment is restricted to the binary case, and a principled extension to multiclass classification has so far been missing.
-More generally, credal uncertainty quantification in the multiclass setting has received comparatively little attention in machine learning, arguably due to the additional conceptual and computational challenges \citep{sale2023volume}.
+More generally, credal uncertainty quantification in the multiclass setting has received comparatively little attention in machine learning, arguably due to additional conceptual and computational challenges \citep{sale2023volume}.
 This gap motivates the present work.